cheikhshift/gopher-sauce-sublime/readme.md

 # Gopher sauce sublime autocompletion

 Gopher sauce is a Golang server wrapper.
-This sublime package enables autocompletion on  with Gopher sauce.
+This sublime package enables autocompletion with Gopher sauce.